Skip to main content

 Are communication devices and assistive technology covered

 Communication devices and assistive technology can be eligible under Core Clinical, but only if they are not already covered by the Assistive Devices Program (ADP).
-You must check ADP coverage first.
-If ADP covers the device, OAP will not reimburse it.
+Before using OAP funding for equipment or technology, check whether ADP or another public program may cover it.
+OAP rules may not allow reimbursement of the portion another funding source covers.

 Examples